cypherpunk-academy/2064/en/013_2064_The Cypherpunk Academy.md

 Without encryption, everything else won't help, then we would be at the mercy of all those who have access to the Internet.
 But when we had this, it really started.

-We looked in disbelieve to the three ruling ideals of that time: power, money, control.
+We looked in disbelieve to the three ruling concepts of that time: power, money, control.
 These were the gods of many people back then.
 They were worshipped just like gods in ancient times.
 They were was the most essential thing in life for most people.
-We were searching for other ideals, and found some.
+We were searching for other concepts, and found some.
 For example, the whole world of companies and governments should become transparent.
 We wanted to see how governments came to their decisions, and how companies were producing what we consumed.
 And we wanted to take a step towards real democracy.